Moorish Science Temple of America: Founding of the Moorish Science Temple

-Drew Ali reported that during his travels, he met with a high priest of Egyptian magic.
+Drew Ali reported that he met with a high priest of Egyptian magic during his travels.
 In one version of Drew Ali's biography, the leader saw him as a reincarnation of the founder.
-In others, he says that the priest considered him a reincarnation of Jesus, the Buddha, Muhammad and other religious prophets.
+In others, he says that the priest considered him a reincarnation of Jesus, the Buddha, Muhammad, and other religious prophets.
 According to the biography, the high priest trained Ali in mysticism and gave him a "lost section" of the Quran.

-This text came to be known as the Holy Koran of the Moorish Science Temple of America.
+This text became known as the Holy Koran of the Moorish Science Temple of America.
 It is also known as the "Circle Seven Koran" because of its cover, which features a red "7" surrounded by a blue circle.
-The first 19 chapters are from The Aquarian Gospel of Jesus the Christ, published in 1908 by esoteric Ohio preacher Levi Dowling.
-In The Aquarian Gospel, Dowling described Jesus' supposed travels in India, Egypt, and Palestine during the years of his life which are not accounted for by the New Testament.
+The first 19 chapters are from The Aquarian Gospel of Jesus the Christ, published in 1908 by esoteric preacher and Ohioan Levi Dowling.
+In The Aquarian Gospel, Dowling described Jesus's supposed travels in India, Egypt, and Palestine during the years of his life not accounted for by the New Testament.

-Chapters 20 through 45 are borrowed from the Rosicrucian work, Unto Thee I Grant with minor changes in style and wording.
-They are instructions on how to live, and the education and duties of adherents.
+Chapters 20 to 45 are adapted from the Rosicrucian work Unto Thee I Grant, featuring minor stylistic changes.
+They provide guidance on living, education, and the responsibilities of adherents.

 Drew Ali wrote the last four chapters of the Circle Seven Koran himself.
-In these he wrote:
+In these, he wrote:

-Drew Ali and his followers used this material to claim, "Jesus and his followers were Asiatic." ("Asiatic" was the term Drew Ali used for all dark or olive-colored people; he labeled all whites as European.
+Drew Ali and his followers used this material to claim, "Jesus and his followers were Asiatic." ("Asiatic" was the term Drew Ali used for all darkly- or olive-colored people; he labeled all Whites as European.
 He suggested that all Asiatics should be allied.)

-Drew Ali crafted Moorish Science from a variety of sources, a "network of alternative spiritualities that focused on the power of the individual to bring about personal transformation through mystical knowledge of the divine within".
+Ali crafted Moorish Science from a variety of sources, a "network of alternative spiritualities that focused on the power of the individual to bring about personal transformation through mystical knowledge of the divine within".
 In the inter-war years in Chicago and other major cities, he used these concepts to preach racial pride and uplift.
 His approach appealed to thousands of African Americans who had left severely oppressive conditions in the South through the Great Migration and faced struggles in new urban environments.